Email marketing — a powerful content marketing technique that many ecommerce businesses use today.

 From writing the perfect subject line to selecting the most eye-catching layout, crafting your emails can be overwhelming.
 Don’t worry!
 We’re here to help!

-The content you include in your emails really depends on the type of business you are running.
+The content you include in your emails is important but it really depends on the type of business you are running.
 However, there are some techniques that work best for most businesses.

 For example, a study by the Relevancy Group found that marketers who add video to their email campaigns see a rise in revenue of approximately 40%.
 Infographics, lists, and promotions/discounts also make for very appealing emails.

 Just be careful not to make all your emails about selling products.
-Your emails should also include valuable information your subscribers may be interested in reading.
+Even though you do want your subscribers to make a purchase from you, your emails should also include valuable information your subscribers may be interested in reading.

 Some examples of content that can add value to your emails are answers to popular FAQs, snippets from blog posts on your website, and surveys or polls.